 Take for instance the case of a guest who is allergic to peanuts.
 He conveys this information clearly to the staff who is taking the order.
 But, the serving staff fails to pass this information to the kitchen staff with clarity.
 Due to the inadequate information, the kitchen staff end up preparing a dish for the customer with peanut butter topping.
 In this case, the customer has every right to get irked and walk out of the restaurant door with disappointment.

-As a restaurant manager, you can avoid such situations in your restaurant by promoting effective communication between your staff.
+As a restaurant manager, you can avoid such situations in your restaurant by promoting effective communication among your staff.
 By holding regular meetings, you can ensure that every employee is on the same page.
 Further, the feeling of camaraderie can be developed between them by promoting the practice of staff meals.
 During staff meal sessions, everyone can come together in an informal setting and communicate in a stress-free manner.

 3. Ignoring Staff Training